Spillover of the Soviet–Afghan War in Pakistan: 1987

-In 1987, KhAD attempted a car bombing on the US Consulate in Peshawar, which ended up killing over 30 people.

 On 27 February, Afghanistan bombed the villages of Saigai and Ghulam Mohammad with eight aircraft, destroying 150 shops, killing 35 people and leaving more than 200 wounded.

 On 3 March, Afghan jets bombed refugee camps at the Afghanistan-Pakistan border, killing 2 people.
 On 23 March 1987, an Afghan raid at Tari Mangal aimed at destroying gun shops selling arms to the Mujahideen, killed 80 people.

-On 31 March, an Afghan Antonov An-26 was shot down near Parachinar by a Pakistani F-16 using air to air missiles.
+On 31 March, an Afghan Antonov An-26 was shot down near Parachinar by a Pakistani F-16 using air to air missiles, killing all 39 personnel on board.

-On 16 April 1987, Squadron Leader Badar Islam from the Tail Choppers Squadron shot down an Afghan Su-22 with an AIM-9L Sidewinder.
+On 16 April 1987, Squadron Leader Badar Islam from the Tail Choppers Squadron shot down an Afghan Su-22 with an AIM-9L Sidewinder, with its pilot Lt.
+Col. Abdul Jameel ejecting and being captured by Pakistani forces.

 On 2 May, Afghanistan shot down one Pakistani F-16 near Khost after a warning fire; Pakistan accepted the loss of the aircraft, attributing it to friendly fire.
 On 3 May, Pakistan claimed that 7 Afghan aircraft bombed Arandu, wounding five people.
 On 4 May, Afghan aircraft conducted a targeted strike on Ghulam Khan Killi, who was killed along with two children, and four were injured.

+In mid-June, the US Agency for International Development office in Quetta was unsuccessfully targeted by a briefcase bomb.

+On 13 July, the US Consulate in Peshawar was slightly damaged in a bomb blast.
 On 14 July, two vehicles loaded with RDX drove into the Bohri Bazar in Karachi and parked.
 The cars detonated at intervals of 30 minutes from one another.
 The 1987 Karachi car bombing resulted in 67 people being killed and left 300 injured.

 On 4 August 1987, Squadron Leader Athar Bukhari from the No. 14 Squadron shot down a Soviet Su-25 near Miranshah, piloted by the Soviet pilot, Colonel Alexander Rutskoy.
 Rutskoy was ejected safely, but was captured by local people and was briefly held as a POW in Islamabad.
 The U.S. Central Intelligence Agency intervened to save him to avoid interfering with the Geneva Accords and the Soviet withdrawal from Afghanistan.
 He was later handed back to the Soviets on 16 August 1988; this was his third time being downed as he had managed to eject and escape the earlier two times.

 On 3 October 1987, two Afghan Mil Mi-4 helicopters defected to Pakistan, landing in Chitral.
 Although the helicopters were returned to Afghanistan, the crews were granted political asylum.

 According to a report by the US Defense Department, approximately 90% of the estimated 777 acts of international terrorism committed worldwide in 1987 took place in Pakistan.